AnyLog-co/documentation/policies.md

 set policy config_policy [config][script] = []
 set policy config_policy [config][script] + 'set authentication off' and [config][script] + 'set echo queue on' and [config][script] + 'set anylog home D:/Node'
 ```

+Notes:
+1. The policy attribute values can be assigned in a single command or using multiple **set policy** commands
+that reference the same policy name (```config_policy``` in the example below).
+This property allows to condition the
+assignment with **if** conditions (details are available in the [conditional execution](anylog%20commands.md#conditional-execution) section.
+2. A dictionary is assigned to a key using the signs: {}
+3. A list is assigned to a key using the sign: [] and entries are added to the list using the plus (+) sign as in the example above.